 - Bring reusable bags everywhere you go to buy food (helps lower cost of groceries)

-- Don’t put produce into bags (helps lower cost of groceries)
+- Don’t put produce into individual plastic bags (helps lower cost of groceries)

 - Limit trips to grocery store, by planning out meals